foundation-model-stack/fms-hf-tuning/docs/tuning-techniques.md

 [Github](https://github.com/IBM/activated-lora)

-**Usage** Usage is very similar to standard LoRA, with the key difference that an invocation_string must be specified so that the model knows when to turn on i.e "activate" the adapter weights.
-The model will scan any input strings (during training or at test time) for this invocation_string, and activate the adapter weights 1 token after the start of the sequence.
-If there are multiple instances of the invocation_string in the same input, it will activate at the last such instance.
+**Usage** Usage is very similar to standard LoRA, with the key difference that an alora_invocation_string must be specified so that the model knows when to turn on i.e "activate" the adapter weights.
+The model will scan any input strings (during training or at test time) for this alora_invocation_string, and activate the adapter weights 1 token after the start of the sequence.
+If there are multiple instances of the alora_invocation_string in the same input, it will activate at the last such instance.

 **Note** Often (not always) aLoRA requires higher rank (r) than LoRA. r=32 can be a good starting point for challenging tasks.

-**Installation** The Activated LoRA requirements are an optional install in pyproject.toml (activated-lora)
+**Installation** ALoRA support is provided via [HF PEFT](https://github.com/huggingface/peft) library later than this [patch](https://github.com/huggingface/peft/pull/2609)

 Set `peft_method` to `"alora"`.

-You *must* pass in an invocation_string argument.
-This invocation_string *must be present* in both training data inputs and the input at test time.
-A good solution is to set invocation_string = response_template, this will ensure that every training input will have the invocation_string present.
+You *must* pass in an alora_invocation_string argument.
+This alora_invocation_string *must be present* in both training data inputs and the input at test time.
+A good solution is to set alora_invocation_string = response_template, this will ensure that every training input will have the alora_invocation_string present.
 We keep these separate arguments for flexibility.
-It is most robust if the invocation_string begins and ends with special tokens.
+It is most robust if the alora_invocation_string begins and ends with special tokens.

-You can additionally pass any arguments from [aLoraConfig](https://github.com/IBM/activated-lora/blob/fms-hf-tuning/alora/config.py#L35), see the LoRA section for examples.
+You can additionally pass any arguments from `LoraConfig`, see the LoRA section for examples.

 Example command to run, here using the ([Granite Instruct response template](https://huggingface.co/ibm-granite/granite-3.0-8b-instruct/blob/main/tokenizer_config.json#L188)) as the invocation sequence: